 Where students have not taken the banding assessment they will be ranked according to the oversubscription criteria and allocated a place only in the event that there are available spaces after students who did take it have been considered.
+Year 6 students who are successful in the Kent, or other formal selective test will get priority consideration for entry into the Simon Langton Grammar School band for boys and girls at The Canterbury High School.

 Selective music places are allocated independently of the banding assessment (although it is recommended that they take the banding assessment as well).
-Students will be invited to perform to members of the music department and a judgement will be made on their musical aptitude according to one or more of the following criteria;
+Students will be invited to perform to members of the music department and a judgement will be made on their musical aptitude according to one or more of the following criteria: